PiwikPRO/PPMS-PublicDocs/web-api/analytics/columns/columns.rst

-Core metrics and dimensions
+Piwik PRO: metrics and dimensions
 ===========================

 Metrics
 -------

 Here's a list of core metrics that you can use in API calls.
 You can create additional metrics using transformations.

-.. table:: Core metrics

     +------------------------------------+-----------------------------------+-------+-----+
     |            Metric name             |             Column ID             | Scope |Type |